roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 * As a GCP compute SSL Certificate

-of them are legacy certificates that are manually renewed and then updated, and some are managed by letsencrypt.
+Some of them are legacy certificates that are manually renewed and then updated, and some are managed by letsencrypt.
 All of them need to be monitored so we can be certain that none have accidentally expired without being noticed.

 Certificates end up in up-to two places: